airyhq/airy/README.md

  - **Mediate open requests with Agents via our messaging UI**
  - **Analyze your conversations**

-Since Airy's infrastructue is built around Apache Kafka, it can process a large amount of conversations and messages simultaneously and stream the relevant conversational data to wherever you need it.
+Since Airy's infrastructure is built around Apache Kafka, it can process a large amount of conversations and messages simultaneously and stream the relevant conversational data to wherever you need it.

 Learn more about what we open-sourced in the [announcement blog post](https://airy.co/blog/what-we-open-sourced).